avvvet/blog_api/README.txt

 key : x-auth
 value : eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJkYXRhIjoyMjI1LCJpYXQiOjE2MzIzMDc5OTF9.031i2YPQFiWorEVyZEaMnjwjP7WblK797yfheYzL-bM

-Post will be edited by the auther only, this will be hadled by the x-auth token.
+*Post will be edited by the auther only, this will be handled by the x-auth token.

 # Comments CRUD example
 #POST : http://127.0.0.1:4000/api/v1/comments/:post_id
+this will insert new comment for post.

 path variable
 key : post_id
 value: 1